Tongariro Power Scheme: Scheme

-After taking on more water from the Tongariro River (which now includes water from the eastern slopes of Ngauruhoe and Tongariro), the water is diverted through the Poutu Canal, where the water travels under State Highway 1 and State Highway 46 to the Poutu Stream.
-Joining with the Poutu Stream, the water enters Lake Rotoaira, where it merges with water from the Western Diversion.

 Western Diversion: Whakapapa River to Lake Rotoaira

-The Western Diversion starts at the Whakapapa River, taking water from it into a 16.5 km long tunnel to Lake Te Whaiau, picking water up from the Okupata, Taurewa, Tawhitikuri, and Mangatepopo streams along the way.
+The Western Diversion was the first part of the Scheme to be constructed between 1964 and 1971.
+It starts at the Whakapapa River, taking water into a 16.5 km long tunnel to Lake Te Whaiau; intake structures collect water from the Ōkupata, Taurewa, Tāwhitikuri, and Mangatepōpō streams along the way.
+The Te Whaiau dam is an earth-fill dam 13.7 m high and 54.8 m metres long.

-Water from the Whanganui River is diverted via a short tunnel into the Te Whaiau Stream, which joins water from the Whakapapa and other intakes.
-Water from Lake Te Whaiau is then diverted into the Otamangakau Canal into Lake Otamangakau, where the water is joined by water from the Otamangakau Stream.
+Water from the Whanganui River is diverted via a short tunnel into the Te Whaiau Stream, which joins the water from the Whakapapa and other intakes, all flowing into the Te Whaiau dam.
+Both tunnels, begun in 1967, were constructed by the Italian construction company Codelfa-Cogefa which specialised in tunnelling.
+Water from Lake Te Whaiau flows into the Ōtamangākau Canal which feeds Lake Otamangakau, where water also flows from the Ōtamangākau Stream.
+Lake Ōtamangākau is formed by an earth-fill dam 20 m high and 259.9 m long.